CarletonComputerScienceSociety/questions/docs/contributing-generators.md

 The Golden example for how generators should be implemented is stored here: `src/content/questions/comp2804/2013-fall-midterm/1`

+## 0. Pick a question without a generator

+Go through the website and find a question that has it's "create sparkles" button disabled.

 ## 1. Find your base question

 Each generator is associated with a base question, so we need to first find where that question is stored in the project.